arraycat/milestones/RGBT_Tracking/README.md

 Asym, infrared and visible images have different token numbers.

+### 2023/10/01
+Expand CE of OSTrack to RGB-T.
+Asym online template update.

 ## TODO
 - [ ] with modality complementary mask
 - [ ] Padding multiple templates with the search area into one image.
 Use W-MSA, SW-MSA directly.